 Circumcision (removal of the foreskin of the penis) is essentially an aesthetic and/or religious procedure.
-It has some medical benefits.
+It has some medical benefits, including decreasing STI transmission later in life.
 We are happy to perform this service for your infant after his birth, if desired.
 Risks are the same as for any surgical procedure and include bleeding, infection, and local organ damage.